 Free Recipe Cards

 You’ll find the the download link for the Free Recipe Cards at the very end.
-These fanciful recipe cards are absolutely free to Thinking Kids subscribers, along with a large and growing library of valuable subscriber gifts.
+These fanciful recipe cards are absolutely free to Thinking Kids subscribers.
+Plus, you’ll get weekly encouragement, and exclusive offers.

 Dinner Ideas for the Week